SciPyCourse2017/scipycourse2017.github.io/index.md

 ### IPython and Jupyter

 * [IPython](http://ipython.org) is an improved Python interactive terminal.
-This is what wewill mostly spend our time in:
+This is what we will mostly spend our time in:
   <http://ipython.readthedocs.io/en/stable/interactive/tutorial.html>

 * [Jupyter](http://jupyter.org) is IPython running in a web browser.
 It allows you to create